Large spots on the child's body. Diseases that cause spots on a child's body

 Allergic dermatitis

-Spots of red color may appear in a child on the background of atopic (allergic) dermatitis.
+Red spots may appear in a child against the background of atopic (allergic) dermatitis.
 This is a genetic pathology associated with increased sensitivity of children to the effects of various substances.
-Allergens are:
+The allergens are:

 • helminths;